BRAVO68WEB/rusty-alternatives/README.md

 - [RustScan](https://github.com/bee-san/RustScan) - 🤖 The Modern Port Scanner 🤖
 - [universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
 - [hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
-- [oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of JavaScript tools written in Rust.

 ## License